Before you read this article....

 The Stone Killer is an exercise that was created by master teacher George Lawrence Stone, and was published in Joe Morello’s pivotal hand technique book “Master Studies”.
 Although there are a ton of variations, the basic premise of the exercise is that you alternate your hands while playing multiple strokes.

 I have done this exercise hundreds of times and can say that it is a killer!
-Start slow, executing 16th notes at 60bpm and do the exercise but with only repetitions per exercise.
+Start slow, executing 16th notes at 60bpm and do the exercise but with only four repetitions per exercise.
 Once you have developed some control then do 10 per hand, 25 per hand, and then finally, 50 per hand once you feel you will be able to do it without hurting anything.